 Due to fast-developing technology and its endless promises, autonomous systems are heading increasingly towards complex algorithms aimed at solving situations requiring some form of moral reasoning.
 Autonomous vehicles and lethal battlefield robots are good examples of such products due to the tremendous complexity of their tasks that they must carry out.

 When it comes to discussion around the ethics of machines, the focus is often put on extreme examples (such as the above mentioned projects) where human life and death are involved.
 But what about more mundane and insignificant objects of our everyday lives?
 Soon, «smart» objects might also need to have moral capacities as “they know too much” about their surroundings to take a neutral stance.
+If a « smart » coffee machine knows about its user’s heart problems, should it accept giving him a coffee when he requests one?

 Even with such a banal situation, the level of complexity of such products cannot accommodate all parties.
 The system will be designed to take into account certain inputs, to process a ‘certain’ type of information under a ‘certain’ kind of logic.